-NHS Tenders can often seem confusing and overwhelming.
-Really, they are very similar to other Tenders with only a few differences.
-This is your go-to guide for NHS Tenders, frameworks & Contracts – keep reading to find out all you need to know.
+NHS tenders can often seem confusing and overwhelming.
+As part of the NHS, they account for one of the largest procurement organisations in the UK.
+In reality, they are very similar to other tenders, with only a few differences.
+This is your go-to guide for NHS tenders, frameworks and contracts – keep reading to find out all you need to know.

-Here, we will answer some questions you may have about NHS Tenders & Frameworks.
+Here, we will answer some questions you may have about the NHS tender process and frameworks.

 An NHS framework agreement is a form of tendering contract.
 Here, the NHS, as the buyer, is seeking a supplier to deliver goods, works or services.
 While tenders often focus on a single supplier delivering the required product, frameworks aim to establish a multi-supplier agreement.
 These agreements are often over a longer term of between 2-10 years.